Chickenstone/Chickenstone/README.md

-- 👋 Hi, I’m @Chickenstone
+- 👋 Hi, I’m @Chickenstone.
-- 👀 I’m interested in ...
+- 👀 Just a C/Java dumb learner.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C/Java for NCRE.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 link@chickkenstone.top

 <!---
 Chickenstone/Chickenstone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.